 A DUI (driving under the influence) or DWI (driving while intoxicated) is not among the crimes that automatically bars a person from naturalized U.S. citizenship.
 (Those are described at Crimes That Will Prevent You From Receiving U.S. Citizenship.)
 With a simple DUI or DWI on your police record (that is, not one that's mixed in with other crimes or aggravating factors such as it being a "crime of violence"), it is theoretically possible to apply for and receive U.S. citizenship.

-However, your chances of success are currently quite slim.
-You'll be facing an environment of "zero tolerance" for DUI/DWI offenses—or indeed any other alcohol-related offenses, such as public intoxication or disorderly conduct.
+However, your chances of success are iffy.
+You'll be facing an environment of little tolerance for DUI/DWI offenses—or indeed any other alcohol-related offenses, such as public intoxication or disorderly conduct.
 Even without an absolute bar, the naturalization examiner can find that you lack the "good moral character" required for U.S. citizenship.
 In fact, being a "habitual drunkard" is a bar to showing good moral character.
 (See 8 U.S.C.
 1101(f).)

 Even if the court didn't order it, someone with a DUI or DWI on record would do well to enter a treatment program, and obtain a certificate or letter showing satisfactory completion.
-Any other evidence that you have turned your life around is worth pulling together, as well.
+Any other evidence that you have turned your life around is worth pulling together and submitting to USCIS, as well.

 With or without a DUI on your record, in order to become a naturalized U.S. citizen, you will have to show that you are a person of "good moral character," particularly in the last five years before you applied.
+(That time period lowers to three years for people who can apply early based on an exception, most commonly marriage to and residence with a U.S. citizen.)
 For most applicants, that's a simple matter of proving that they haven't committed any crimes and have been responsible members of the community and paid any required child support.

 But someone with a DUI or DWI on record will have to work even harder to prove good moral character, for example by submitting proof of volunteer activities, membership in a church or other house of religious worship, and anything else relevant.